-As of December 31, 2021, the specialized committees of the Board were:
+As of December 31, 2022, the specialized committees of the Board were:

-- Audit and Accounts Committee: As of December 31, 2021, the Audit and Accounts Committee comprised four members including two Independent Directors and one external Director: Didier MOUGET, Isabelle GOUBIN, Marie DOUCET and Patrick SUET.
+- Audit and Internal Control Committee: As of December 31, 2022, the Audit and Internal Control Committee comprised four members including three Independent Directors: Didier MOUGET, Isabelle GOUBIN, Marie DOUCET and Patrick SUET.
 The Committee is chaired by Didier MOUGET.
 This committee's mission is to monitor and control the preparation of accounting and financial information, the independence of the statutory auditors, and the effectiveness of the internal control, risk management and internal audit systems, with regard to the procedures for the preparation and processing of the accounting and financial information.
-It gives recommendations and advices on such matters to the Board of Directors; - Risk and Compliance Committee: As of December 31, 2021, the Risk and Compliance Committee comprised three Directors, including two Independent Directors: Isabelle GOUBIN, Didier MOUGET and Frédéric SURDON.
+It gives recommendations and advice on such matters to the Board of Directors; - Risk and Compliance Committee: As of December 31, 2022, the Risk and Compliance Committee comprised three Directors, including two Independent Directors: Isabelle GOUBIN, Didier MOUGET and Frédéric SURDON.
 The Committee is chaired by Isabelle GOUBIN.
-This committee advises the Board of Directors on the risk profile of the Group, the quality and effectiveness of the risk monitoring framework, the appetite regarding all types of risks derived from the Group's strategy, and the evolution of regulations and its impact on the risk profile and Group's strategy; - Remuneration Committee: As of December 31, 2021, the Remuneration Committee comprised four Directors, two Group representatives, one external Director and one Director representing employees: Marie DOUCET, Patrick FOLLEA, Cécile BARTENIEFF and Frédéric ROVEDA.
+This committee advises the Board of Directors on the risk profile of the Group, the quality and effectiveness of the risk monitoring framework, the appetite regarding all types of risks derived from the Group's strategy, and the evolution of regulations and its impact on the risk profile and Group's strategy. - Remuneration Committee: As of December 31, 2022, the Remuneration Committee comprised four Directors, two Group representatives, one Independent Director and one Director representing employees: Patrick FOLLEA, Christophe LATTUADA, Marie DOUCET and Frédéric ROVEDA.
 The Committee is chaired by Marie DOUCET.
-This committee prepares the decisions of the Board of Directors concerning compensation, especially those related to directors, executive officers and other having a significant impact on the Group's risk profile and risk management; - Nomination and Internal Governance Committee: As of December 31, 2021, the Nomination and Internal Governance
+This committee prepares the decisions of the Board of Directors concerning compensation, especially those related to directors, executive officers and other having a significant impact on the Group's risk profile and risk management.

-Committee comprised two Directors and one external Director: Patrick SUET, Cécile BARTENIEFF and Marie DOUCET.
+• Nomination and Corporate Governance Committee: As of December 31, 2022, the Nomination and Corporate Governance Committee comprised two Directors and one Independent Director: Patrick SUET, Christophe LATTUADA and Marie DOUCET.
 The Committee is chaired by Patrick SUET.
 This committee identifies and recommends future company's officers (directors and executive officers) to the Board of Directors.
-It periodically examines (1) the Board of Directors' policies regarding selection and appointment of Key Functions (Chief Risk Officer, Chief Compliance Officer and Chief Audit Officer) and (2) the structure, size and composition of the Board of Directors and it's work effectiveness.
+It periodically examines (1) the Board of Directors' policies regarding selection and appointment of Key Functions Holders (Chief Risk Officer, Chief Compliance Officer, Chief Audit Officer and Chief Finance Officer) and (2) the structure, size and composition of the Board of Directors and it's work effectiveness.
 It proposes a target in respect of the balanced representation of women and men at the Board.
 Moreover, it aims at implementing and supervising key internal governance principles within the Bank and its subsidiaries.